Evaluation of transition rates from nonequilibrium instantons: Conclusions

-In conclusion, we developed a rigorous instanton rate theory for nonequilibrium transitions in the weak-noise limit, valid for both particle-based systems and active field theories.
-The efficiency of the method allows applications to complex high-dimensional systems.
-NEQI provides not only quantitative rate estimates but also intuitive insight into the mechanism of nonequilibrium transitions by locating the optimal transition path, complementing nonequilibrium sampling approaches outside of the weak-noise limit \cite{VPS,Allen2009}.
-Due to its generality, efficiency and conceptual simplicity, we believe the theory to find wide application in the description of rare transitions in dissipative systems across scales.\\
+In conclusion, we developed an instanton method to compute the rate constant of rare nonequilibrium transitions, which is derived through a rigorous weak-noise approximation of the exact rate expression.
+The numerical efficiency of the method allows applications to complex high-dimensional systems in either particle or field-theory representations.
+NEQI combines quantitative estimates of the nonequilibrium rate with the intuitive insight into the transition mechanism from the optimal path, which complements nonequilibrium sampling approaches also outside of the weak-noise limit \cite{VPS,Allen2009}.
+Due to its generality, efficiency and conceptual simplicity, we believe the method to find wide application in the description of rare transitions in dissipative systems across scales.\\